PS5 vs Xbox Series X in 2026: Console War, Honest Edition

 Is the PS5 or Xbox Series X more powerful?

 Xbox Series X has slightly more raw teraflops (12.15 vs 10.28); PS5 has faster SSD throughput.
 In actual cross-platform games this difference is imperceptible.
-Both deliver identical frame rates and resolutions in AAA cross-platform titles.
+Both deliver identical frame rates and resolutions.
+PS5 Pro adds 45% more GPU power, but still trades blows with Series X depending on optimization.

 Should I get Game Pass or PS Plus?

-Xbox Game Pass Ultimate ($20/mo) is the better value per dollar — day-one Microsoft first-party launches, big catalog, Xbox + PC.
-PS Plus Essential ($10/mo) is the minimum for online play.
-PS Plus Extra ($15/mo) adds a smaller and slower-rotating game library.
-Heavy AAA buyers do better on PS Plus Essential + buying games; lighter players save more on Game Pass Ultimate.
+Xbox Game Pass Ultimate ($20/mo or $193/yr) is better value per dollar — day-one Microsoft first-party launches, thousands of titles, Xbox + PC.
+PS Plus Essential ($10/mo) is minimum for online.
+PS Plus Extra ($15/mo) adds games slowly.
+Heavy AAA buyers (8+ new games/year) save more on Game Pass; casual players should buy individual PS5 titles.

 Which has better exclusives?